puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 The `$facts` hash and top-level (unstructured) facts are automatically loaded as variables into any template.
-To improve readibility and reliability, we strongly suggest suggest using the method shown here.
-Be aware, however, that you will likely encounter templates that refer directly to facts using the gemeral variable syntax rather than the `$facts` hash syntax we suggest here.
+To improve readibility and reliability, we strongly suggest using the method shown here.
+Be aware, however, that you will likely encounter templates that refer directly to facts using the general variable syntax rather than the `$facts` hash syntax we suggest here.

 <div class = "lvm-task-number"><p>Task 3:</p></div>